Workout Consistency Beats Intensity: The Math Behind It

 The most successful lifters measure showing up as much as they measure performance.
 They know that consistency is a skill that requires practice and intentional development.

+That's exactly what a training log is for: it turns "showing up" into something you can see, week over week, alongside the loads you lift.
 Ready to build unshakeable training consistency?
 Download Kenso and start tracking your sessions with intention.
 Because the best program is the one you actually follow.